 You can bet, however, that once it does, it will be at a shadow of the $47 billion valuation the company had earlier this year — and that could present a real opportunity for investors.

-As for “real” IPO opportunities, Banyan Hill experts Paul Mampilly and Hudson Cashdan have the advice you need to make informed decisions.
+As for “real” IPO opportunities, Banyan Hill expert Paul Mampilly has the advice you need to make informed decisions.
 Click here now for the best IPO investing advice.